Skip to content

 Test HTTPS Access

-Assuming that you have already established trust of your CA on the client system, go to that system and attempt to access the MinIO admin UI using the HTTPS protocol:
+Assuming you've already established trust of your CA on the client system, go to that system and attempt to access the MinIO admin UI using the HTTPS protocol:

 https://sipvm:9001